Feeding Programme

 Aiming to provide excellent education in rural schools, we in KISC EQUIP realise that however inspiring our training may be; however many new ideas we suggest to our teachers; however good the teaching is, hungry children can’t learn.
 The Lamjung school feeding programme aims to enable our students to reach their potential by attending school regularly and being able to learn.

 It costs only £35 ($42) a year to feed a child at school.
 All students from Nursery to Grade 5 will receive a simple, nutritious midday meal cooked by the parents.
-By giving to the school feeding programme, you will make a difference to a child in a rural school not just for now, but for their whole future.
+Please donate to the school feeding programme, and make a difference to a child in a rural school not just for now, but for their whole future.